Ghernandez1991/Aim_Booster_Bot/README.md

 ---------------------------------------------Line 27
 Users will need to screenshot the game region(see savedimage.png) on their monitor in order for pyautogui to recoginze what it is searching for , and what to click.
-The region (region=(661, 334, 600, 450)) is specific to my monitor(1920 x 1080) and will changer on a different sized monitor.
+The region (region=(661, 334, 600, 450)) is specific to my monitor(1920 x 1080) and will change on a different sized monitor.

 ---------------------------------------------Line 31-40